mog96/Kontax/README.md

 # Kontax

-A demo app for Android that uses a [Parse Server backend](https://github.com/mog96/kontax-server).
+A simple contacts app for Android that syncs with "the cloud" using a [Parse Server backend](https://github.com/mog96/kontax-server).